YousifEhab/CPP-Mini-Projects/README.md

-# CPP-Mini-Projects
+# C++ Mini Projects

-- This repository is made with intention to help getting more familiar with c++.
-- Questions are either collected from Doctor's sheets, old exams or online website so feel free to contact me if there is any errors.
+Welcome to the CPP-Mini-Projects repository.

+## Purpose
+This repository is designed to aid in becoming more proficient with C++ programming.
+The questions provided are sourced from various materials such as professor's sheets, previous exams, and reputable online platforms.
+If you encounter any errors or have any inquiries, please don't hesitate to reach out.

+## Note
-- This reprository is not monitored by anyone except me so it's not an official source.
+Please be aware that this repository is not officially monitored by any organization other than myself.
+Consequently, it should not be considered an authoritative source.

-- Contact Info:
+## Contact Information
-- Email: mr.yousifehab@gmail.com
+Feel free to contact me via email at: mr.yousifehab@gmail.com